 Sardines are oily fish rich in omega-3 fatty acids.
-They are a good source of protein, vitamins, and minerals, and they may have less mercury contamination than larger fish.
+They are a good source of protein, vitamins, and minerals.

 Sardines are small, soft-boned fish that belong to the herring family.
 The name sardine may come from the Mediterranean island of Sardinia, where these fish were once abundant.